 The Entomology Graduate Program is designed to educate scientists who can function in a wide array of professional endeavors.
 The requirements are intended to present the student with contemporary thought and methods of entomological research.

 Application for admission must be made through the Office of Graduate Admissions of Rutgers University.
-Application materials may be obtained at gradstudy.rutgers.edu.
 A complete application (application form, letters of recommendation, application fee, official transcripts, personal statement, and test scores) must be on file before a final decision on admission can be made.
 Applications can be processed at any time; those requesting financial assistance for fall term admission should be received before January 1 if possible.

-Final admission to the program, including transfers from other Graduate Programs at Rutgers, may be attained only by recommendation of the Program's Graduate Student Acceptance/Progress Committee with the approval of the Department Chairman and the Dean of the Graduate School.
+Final admission to the program, including transfers from other Graduate Programs at Rutgers, may be attained only by recommendation of the Program's Graduate Student Acceptance/Progress Committee with the approval of the Department Chairman and the Dean of the School of Graduate Studies.

-- Graduate Record Examination (GRE) scores in verbal, quantitative, analytical and advanced areas must be on file with the Graduate Program Director prior to acceptance into the program.
+- Rutgers has no university wide minimum GRE scores.
+Some programs value high verbal GRE scores and some value high quantitative scores.
+Your program may also have specific GRE Subject test requirements or may accept GMAT scores in place of GRE.
+In general, GRE scores are good for 5 years and TOEFL/IELTS scores are good for 2 years.
 For those applicants requiring an English-language proficiency test, both TOEFL and IELTS are accepted for admissions.
 Please see more information on minimum score requirements and how to submit your scores on the Graduate and Professional Admissions' information page for international students.

 - Course requirements for Admission are: